DomainDrivenArchitecture/c4k-common/README.md

 Why do we need another one?
 Why do you continue the reading here?

-We combine the simplicity of `kustomize` with the ability for doing real programming as software developers would do.
+We combine the simplicity of `kustomize` with the ability to do real programming like software developers would do.

 Following the principle

     "Use programming language for programming"

-we are clearly enjoy writing kubernetes manifests with clojure.
-In comparison with helms templating, things such as business logic, conventions, input validation, versions, dependencies and reuse are much easier and much more reliable to implement.
+we clearly enjoy writing Kubernetes manifests with Clojure.
+In comparison to helms templating, things such as business logic, conventions, input validation, versions, dependencies and reuse are much easier and much more reliable to implement with c4k.

 By the way, c4k means "convention for kubernetes".